dekoning-lab/slim-tree/README.md

 # SLiM-Tree

-SLiM-Tree is a simulation tool which automates pure population genetics simulations over phylogenetic timescales under realistic models of sequence-fitness relationships.
+• What are we presenting: Here, we present SLiM-Tree a simulation tool that applies population genetics techniques to phylogenetic timescales without relying on conventional models (under realistic models of sequence-fitness relationships).
+It is a flexible software package to automate seting up pure population genetics simulations along a phylogeny with a realistic model of molecular evolution.

+• How it works: It Employs SLiM to create a platform which can evolve populations with or without using Wright-Fisher model, allowing users to explore by relaxing simplified assumptions and models.

 For a full description of SLiM-Tree usage please refer to the user manual.

-SLiMTree requires installation of Python3 and slim (https://messerlab.org/slim/).
+• Requirements: SLiMTree requires installation of Python3 and slim (https://messerlab.org/slim/).
 Required python packages are sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math.
 If using protein based fitness effects - java and c are also required.

+• Usage: slim-tree [-h] [-fd AA_FITNESS_DISTRIBUTIONS] [-hpc] [-p PARTITION] [-t TIME] [-w] [-n POPULATION_SIZE] [-b BURN_IN_MULTIPLIER]
+                 [-r RECOMBINATION_RATE] [-v MUTATION_RATE] [-m MUTATION_MATRIX] [-d TREE_DATA_FILE] [-g GENOME_LENGTH] [-G GENE_COUNT]
+                 [-C CODING_RATIO] [-f FASTA_FILE] [-k SAMPLE_SIZE] [-sr SPLIT_RATIO] [-c] [-o] [-B] [-P] [-S]
+                 input_tree codon_stationary_distributions

-To run SLiMTree run the command python3 SLiMTree -i <your input tree - in newick format>.
+• How to run SLiM_Tree: run the command python3 ../slim-tree/ <input_tree> <codon_stationary_distributions>

 Additional arguments include:

-  	-h: help - displays a help message showing options

-	-T: tool - specify whether you are using SLiM-Tree or SLiM-Tree-HPC (for parallelization)

-	-p: partition - the partition which scripts should be written to for SLiM-Tree-HPC

-	-t: time - the maximum amount of time that scripts should be run for before timing out on SLiM-Tree-HPC

-	-n: population size - the size of each population

-	-v: the mutation rate

-	-g: the length of the genome in codons

-	-r: recombination rate

-	-b: burn in multiplier - a value which will be multiplied by the population size to determine the length of the burn-in period to establish mutations

-	-k: sample size - the size of the sample of genomes to be output at the end of the simulation, users can specify number, 'all' for all genomes or 'consensus' for the consensus sequence

-	-sr: the ratio of the population that is split into each subpopulation in non-WF models of evolution

-	-G: the number of genes to be used in the genome - must be 1 if using protein based fitness effects

-	-C: the percentage of the genome which is coding - must be 1 if using protein based fitness effects

-	-hp: boolean specifying whether to model haploidy instead of diploidy

-	-c: boolean specifying whether supstitutions should be counted

-	-o: boolean specifying whether the generation of the simulation should be output (helps to keep track of longer simulations)

-	-B: boolean specifying whether simulations should be backed up

-	-w: boolean specifying whether a Wright-Fisher model should be used

-	-P: boolean specifying whether polymorphic states and percentages should be output

-	-s: boolean specifying whether the user provides a sequence

-	-f: link to fasta file for user provided sequences

-	-gb: link to genbank file for user profided fitnesses

-	-R: boolean specifying whether fitness profiles should be randomized, there must be an equal number of fitness profiles to the genome length if false

-	-fc: boolean specifying whether fitness effects should be calculated using site-heterogeneous fitness profiles.
-If false, fitness effects will be calculated using protein based structure and a pdb file must be provided

-	-pdb: link to pdb file containing structure to model

-	-pdbs: link to folder containing structurally diverse pdbs of approximately the same size as the supplied pdb to be used as a distribution of epistatic interactions

-	-cid: the chain id of the chain to be modelled in the main pdb

-	-cids: file containing the chain ids to be used in the distribution of epistatic interactions

-	-ct: the maximum distance that amino acids may be apart to be in contact with eachother

-	-jc: boolean specifying whether a Jukes-Cantor mutational matrix should be used.
-If false, users must specify a csv file containing mutational matrix.

-	-m: csv file containing mutational matrix defining the mutation rate from one nucleotide to another in alphabetical order (ie. A, C, G, T)

-Users may also specify another file under -d with changes to parameters for different branches.

-The folder DataPostProcessing contains scripts that were can be used for post processing of the output data and the folder.
+  	-h: --help
+   		show this help message and exit

+    	-hpc: --high_performance_computing
+     		boolean flag to turn on slim-tree high performance computing.
+Slurm is required

+	-fd AA_FITNESS_DISTRIBUTIONS: --aa_fitness_distributions AA_FITNESS_DISTRIBUTIONS
+ 					file containing a amino acid fitnesses

+	-p PARTITION: --partition PARTITION partition to run Slurm on - required if using high performance computing

+	-t TIME: --time TIME
+ 		maximum time to run each simulation for - suggested time is the maximum time available for a partition -required if using high performance computing.

+   	-w: --nonWF
+    	    boolean flag to specify that a non-wright-fisher model should be used in lieu of a wright-fisher model.

+ 	-n POPULATION_SIZE: --population_size POPULATION_SIZE
+  			    starting population size for the simulation, default = 100

+  	-b BURN_IN_MULTIPLIER: --burn_in_multiplier BURN_IN_MULTIPLIER
+   				value to multiply population size by for burn in, default = 10

+	-r RECOMBINATION_RATE: --recombination_rate RECOMBINATION_RATE
+ 				recombination rate, default = 2.5e-8

+ 	-v MUTATION_RATE: --mutation_rate MUTATION_RATE
+                          starting mutation rate for the simulation, default = 2.5e-6

+	-m MUTATION_MATRIX: --mutation_matrix MUTATION_MATRIX
+                            CSV file specifying a mutation rate matrix, matrix should be either 4 by 4 or 4 by 64 specifying rates from nucleotide to nucleotide and tri-nucleotide to nucleotide respectfully.
+Nucleotides and tri-nucleotides should be in alphabetical order with no headers.
+If mutation rate matrix is supplied, mutation rate will be ignored

+   	-d TREE_DATA_FILE: --tree_data_file TREE_DATA_FILE
+                           file to change the population size for specific branches using YAML formatting.
+When using HPC, other parameters may also be changed.

+	-g GENOME_LENGTH: --genome_length GENOME_LENGTH
+                          length of the genome - amino acids, default = 300

+  	-G GENE_COUNT: --gene_count GENE_COUNT
+                	number of genes to be simulated by the model, default = 1

+  	-C CODING_RATIO: --coding_ratio CODING_RATIO
+                        ratio of the genome which is coding, default = 1.0

+  	-f FASTA_FILE: --fasta_file FASTA_FILE
+                        fasta file containing ancestral sequence (amino acids), replaces random creation of ancestral sequence.
+Fitness profiles for each amino acid are required

+  	-k SAMPLE_SIZE: --sample_size SAMPLE_SIZE
+                        size of sample obtained from each population at a tree tip at the end of the simulations.Input 'all' for the every member of the tree tip samples and consensus for the consensus sequence of the population at each tip. default = all

+ 	-sr SPLIT_RATIO: --split_ratio SPLIT_RATIO
+                         proportion of a population that goes into the first daughter branch at a tree branching point in non-wright fisher models. must be ratio between 0 and 1.0. default = 0.5

+  	-c: --count_subs
+   	    boolean flag to turn on substitution counting.
+This will slow down simulations

+  	-o: --output_gens
+   	    boolean flag to output every 100th generation.
+This can be helpful in tracking simulation progression

+  	-B: --backup
+   	    boolean flag to turn on backups of the simulations, allowing a restart of simulations if required.
+This will increase space and
+	    time complexity

+  	-P: --polymorphisms
+   	    boolean flag to turn on the creation of file specifying all polymorphic and fixed states at the end of a branch

+  	-S: --calculate_selection
+            boolean flag that turns on calculations of selection by counting synonymous and non-synonymous fixed substitutions

+The folder DataPostProcessing contains scripts that can be used for post processing of the output data and the folder.